osisoft/sample-adh-pi_to_adh_read_only_data-dotnet/README.md

 The client example works through three client interfaces:

-- ISdsMetadataService for SdsStream, SdsType, SdsStreamView metadata operations
+- ISdsMetadataService for SdsStream operations
 - ISdsDataService for reading and writing data
 - ISdsTableService for reading data in table format